gemi254/ControlAssist-ESP32-ESP8266/README.md

   - `ControlAssist ctrl;              //Default port 81 `
   - `ControlAssist ctrl(port);        //Use port `

-+ in your setup function you must initialize control class by setting your webpage html code.
++ in your setup you must initialize control class by setting your webpage html code.
   - `ctrl.setHtmlFooter(HTML_SCRIPT);`
   - `ctrl.setHtmlHeaders(HTML_HEADERS);`
   - `ctrl.setHtmlBody(HTML_BODY);`

-+ in your setup function you must bind the html elements you want to control
++ in your setup you must bind the html elements you want to control
   - `ctrl.bind("html_id");` to link the html element
   - `ctrl.bind("html_id", changeFunction);` if you need also to handle changes

++ in your setup specify if you want ot auto send key values on websocket connection
+  - `ctrl.setAutoSendOnCon("html_id",true /*enable / disable*/);`
+  - `ctrl.put("html_id", value);  // Set a default value to be send`

 + Define a web server handler to host your webpage
   - `void handleRoot(){ ctrl.sendHtml(server); }`

-+ If you want to use a global callback function
++ If you want to use a global callback function to handle key changes
   - `ctrl.setGlobalCallback(globalChangeFuncion);`

 + Start websockets server and listen for connections